Alison Bechdel

 Alison Bechdel (/'bɛkdəl/ BEK-dəl; born September 10, 1960) is an American cartoonist.
-Originally known for the long-running comic strip Dykes to Watch Out For, she came to critical and commercial success in 2006 with her graphic memoir Fun Home.
-Fun Home was subsequently adapted as a musical, which won a Tony Award for Best Musical in 2015.
+Originally known for the comic strip Dykes to Watch Out For, she came to critical and commercial success in 2006 with her graphic novel memoir Fun Home.
+Fun Home was adapted as a musical, which won a Tony Award for Best Musical in 2015.
 In 2012, she released her second graphic memoir Are You My Mother?
 She was a 2014 recipient of the MacArthur "Genius" Award.
-She is also known for originating what would later be called the Bechdel test.
+She is also known for originating the Bechdel test.

 Early life

 Bechdel was born in Lock Haven, Pennsylvania.
 She is the daughter of Helen Augusta (née Fontana) and Bruce Allen Bechdel.
 Her family was Roman Catholic.
 Her father was an army veteran who was stationed in West Germany.
-He was also a high school English teacher, working full-time and operating a funeral home part-time.
+He was a high school English teacher, working full-time and operating a funeral home part-time.
 Her mother was an actress and teacher.
 Both of her parents contributed to her career as a cartoonist.
 She has two brothers: Bruce "Christian" Bechdel II and John Bechdel, a keyboard player who has worked with many bands including Fear Factory, Ministry, Prong and Killing Joke.
 Bechdel left high school a year early and earned her A.A. in 1979 from Bard College at Simon's Rock.
 She graduated with a degree in studio arts and art history in 1981 from Oberlin College.
-After her father died in 1980, her mother sold the family house in Beech Creek, Pennsylvania, the small town where Bechdel grew up, and moved to Bellefonte, a less provincial small town near State College with her long-time partner Robert Fenichel.
+After her father died in 1980, her mother sold the family house in Beech Creek, Pennsylvania, the small town where Bechdel grew up, and moved to Bellefonte, with her long-time partner Robert Fenichel.